 4. Backup codes

 In addition to the factors mentioned so far, some sites and services create backup codes.
 Backup codes are one-time codes that you can use to get into your account when you don’t have access to any of the other 2FA methods (your phone is broken or your security key was stolen).
-Some secure email services utilize recovery codes, such as with Tutanota.
+Some secure email services utilize recovery codes, as we noted in the Tutanota review.